viplove3541/SanLakServices_assessment/README.md

    ```bash
    git clone https://github.com/your-username/dashboard-task-management.git
    ```

-How to Use the Repository Locally
+### How to Use the Repository Locally

-Clone the Repository: Begin by cloning the repository to your local machine using the command provided in the Installation section.
+-Clone the Repository: Begin by cloning the repository to your local machine using the command provided in the Installation section.
 This will create a local copy of the project.

-Install Dependencies: After navigating into the project directory, run the npm install or yarn install command to install all the necessary dependencies required for the application to run.
+-Install Dependencies: After navigating into the project directory, run the npm install or yarn install command to install all the necessary dependencies required for the application to run.

-Run the Development Server: Start the development server using the command npm run dev or yarn dev.
+-Run the Development Server: Start the development server using the command npm run dev or yarn dev.
 This will compile the application and serve it locally.

-Access the Application: Open your web browser and go to http://localhost:3000 to view the application in action.
+-Access the Application: Open your web browser and go to http://localhost:3000 to view the application in action.
 You can interact with the task management features, create and edit tasks, and explore the various functionalities.

-Make Changes: Feel free to make changes to the codebase.
+-Make Changes: Feel free to make changes to the codebase.
 Any updates you make will automatically reflect in the browser due to hot reloading.

-Build for Production: When you're ready to create a production build, run the npm run build or yarn build command.
+-Build for Production: When you're ready to create a production build, run the npm run build or yarn build command.
 Then, use npm start or yarn start to serve the production build.